PhasicJ/PhasicJ/architecture/prototypes/integration/pt_jvmti_agent_with_embedded_jar/README.md

-# ASM Bytecode Instrumentation from JVMTI Agent
+# Prototype: Deploy a JAR to a JVM embedded in a JVMTI Agent

-This integration prototype attempts to demonstrate how ASM bytecode instrumentation can be performed over all classes in a JVM when deployed from a alone JVMTI agent.
+This integration prototype attempts to demonstrate how a Java JAR can be deployed to a JVM by embedding the JAR within a JVMTI agent.

 One goal is to require as little configuration from the user as possible.
 (In particular, the user should not need to modify their application's class path